Now Accepting Applications For Fall 2023!

 - Is or was previously enrolled in remedial education or basic skills

 EOPS students are assigned to a dedicated EOPS counselor based on the last two digits of their student ID number.
-EOPS counselors work with students to create an Educational Plan that will map out the classes they need to accomplish their educational goal.
-Our counselors can provide referrals to campus and community services that students may need, and are available to offer support with personal issues that may keep them from succeeding in school.
+EOPS counselors help students to develop an educational plan that lists the courses they must take to reach their educational objectives.
+Our counselors are available to offer support with personal difficulties that may prevent students from succeeding in school as well as referrals to campus and community services that students may need.

 Think you might be eligible?